eau-dae-raie-A/Dev-Ops-Group-1-/README.md

 - Java version 23
 - Maven
 - Docker
-- MongoDB
+- Mongo DB
 - MySQL

 © 2024 Group1 DevOps - This project is licensed under the Apache 2.0 License.

-These additions will make your README.md more comprehensive, user-friendly, and attractive.
+These additions will make your README.md more comprehension, user-friendly, and attractive.